songster-sa/aws-developer-associate-notes/readme.md

     - analyze and debug distributed applications
     - for performance issues and errors
     - visualize the whole request trace
-    - works with ec2, ecs, lambda, beanstalk
+    - works with ec2, ecs, lambda, beanstalk - ie both serverless and servers
 - X-Ray sampling
     - control the amount of data that you record - input from client or application
     - modify sampling behavior on the fly
 - X-Ray daemon - "agent" that needs to be running on ec2
     - listens for traffic on UDP port 2000, and relays it to the AWS X-Ray API every sec
 - x-ray integration - for lambda
-- You can use X-Ray to collect data across AWS Accounts.
+- You can use X-Ray to collect data across AWS Accounts. - nothing to enable - its by default
 - target unified account - create a role in it; allow roles in other sub-accounts to assume this role
 - for containers
     - deploy the agent as side-car